readyready15728/misc/zeus-and-poseidon-notes.md

 * People don't like living near colleges for some reason (though podiums are unaffected) so plan accordingly.
 * Sanctuaries do not require maintenance.
+* Elite housing does not require access to infirmaries or fountains.